-When you connect the computer to Active Directory domain, the new ccomputer account is created for your device and a password is set for it (like for AD users).
-Trust at this level is provided by the fact that operation is performed by Domain administrator or another user with the same rights.
+When you join the computer to Active Directory domain, the new ccomputer account is created for your device and a password is set for it (like for AD users).
+Trust relationship at this level is provided by the fact that operation is performed by Domain administrator or another user with the appropriate permissions.

-Each time when domain computer login to the domain, it establish a secure channel with a domain controller and send credentials.
+Each time when domain computer login to the AD domain, it establish a secure channel with a closest domain controller and send the credentials.
 In that case, trust is established between the workstation and domain and further interaction occurs according to administrator-defined security policies.

 Tip.
-You can configure maximum account password age for domain computers using GPO Domain member: Maximum machine account password age, which is located in the following GPO editor branch: Computer Configuration-> Windows Settings-> Security Settings-> Local Policies-> Security Options.
+You can configure maximum account password age for domain computers using the GPO policy Domain member: Maximum machine account password age, which is located in the following GPO editor section: Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options.
 You can specify number of days between 0 and 999 (by default it is 30 days).

-The Active Directory domain stores the current computer password, as well as the previous one (just in case).
-If the password was changed twice, the computer that is using old password will not be able to authenticate in the domain and establish a secure connection.
+The Active Directory domain stores the current computer password, as well as the previous one.
+If the password was changed twice, the computer that is using old password will not be able to authenticate on the domain controller and establish a secure connection.

-If the password has expired, computer changes it automatically when login on the domain.
-Therefore, even if you did not Power on your computer for a few months, trust relationship between computer and domain still be remaining and the password will be changed at first registration in the domain.
+Therefore, even if you did not power on your computer for a few months, trust relationship between computer and domain still be remaining and the password will be changed at first registration of your workstation in the domain.

 Trust relationship failed if computer tries to authenticate on domain with an invalid password.
 Typically, this occurs after reinstalling the OS, then the system state was restore from an image (backup) or snapshot of the Virtual machine, or it was just turned off for a long time, or when performing computer cloning without running sysprep.
 In this case, the current value of the password on the local computer and the password stored for a computer object in the domain will be different.

-The most obvious classic way to restore trust relationship of your computer in the domain is:
+The most obvious old-school way to restore trust relationship of your computer in the domain is:

-- Reset Computer account in the domain using ADUC console
+- Reset Computer account in the domain using the ADUC console;

 This method is the easiest, but not the fastest and most convenient way and requires multiple reboots.
-Also, we know cases when user profile is not reconnecting correctly after computer domain rejoining (https://theitbros.com/user-profile-service-failed-the-sign-in/).
+Also, we know cases when the local user profiles is not reconnecting correctly after computer domain rejoining (https://theitbros.com/user-profile-service-failed-the-sign-in/).

 We will show how to restore a trust relationship and restore secure channel without domain rejoin and reboot!